I arrived thursday evening here in Big D after a day of flying with a colicky 4 month old baby. My fears were indeed confirmed, she screamed.

 The second leg of the flight, thank heavens, she was a little sleepier and it was easier for me to stand up with her so she could look around.
 Don't get me wrong, she still cried on that last leg but it wasn't like an ambulance siren, so I was grateful.

-However, I was surronded by men in all directions.
-I'm a nursing mom and even I don't think I would want someone rubbing elbows with me while feeding her baby.
+even I don't think I would want someone rubbing elbows with me while feeding her baby.
 I imagine that sentiment is multiplied ten fold if you're a business man.

 I kept trying to think of things to be grateful for: